-CHAPTER 32 WLAN Station Status
+CHAPTER 33 WLAN Station Status

-32.1 WLAN Station Status Overview
+33.1 WLAN Station Status Overview

 Click System Monitor > WLAN Station Status to open the following screen.
-Use this screen to view information and status of the wireless stations (wireless clients) that are currently associated with the Zyxel Device.
-Being associated means that a WiFi client (for example, your computer with a wireless network card installed) has connected successfully to an AP (or wireless router) using the same SSID, channel, and WiFi security settings.
+Use this screen to view information and status of the wireless stations (WiFi clients) that are currently associated with the Zyxel Device.
+Being associated means that a WiFi client (for example, your computer with a WiFi network card installed) has connected successfully to an AP (or WiFi router) using the same SSID, channel, and WiFi security settings.

-Figure 239 System Monitor > WLAN Station Status
+Figure 241 System Monitor > WLAN Station Status

-Table 157 System Monitor > WLAN Station Status
+Table 155 System Monitor > WLAN Station Status

-LABEL DESCRIPTION Refresh Interval Select how often you want the Zyxel Device to update this screen.
-This is the index number of an associated wireless station.
+LABEL DESCRIPTION This is the index number of an associated wireless station.
 MAC Address This field displays the MAC address of an associated wireless station.
 Rate (Mbps) This field displays the transmission rate of WiFi traffic between an associated wireless station and the Zyxel Device.
 RSSI (dBm) The RSSI (Received Signal Strength Indicator) field shows the WiFi signal strength of the station's wireless connection.
 The normal range is -30dBm to -79dBm.
 If the value drops below -80dBm, try moving the associated wireless station closer to the Zyxel Device to get better signal strength.

-Table 157 System Monitor > WLAN Station Status (continued)
+Table 155 System Monitor > WLAN Station Status (continued)